MikeD123/Energy/Antimatter.md

 This is antimatter.
 It’s the maximum region for potential entropy, relative to a single particle.
 Like, ELI5 it’s the maximum number of multiverses that a single point in time can have, and all the possible moments in other multiverses, occurring within this region.

 I would consider antimatter and dark matter to be the same thing.
 A zero point energy.

+** Edit - I just came back to write that this is in this repo and is labelled as "The Twist", I had written about it in a different context, but these two are in principle the same thing explained in a different way!